adinashby/TransactionalWebAppsCohort12/Lectures/Lecture 3 - Introduction to EJS and Express.js.md

 ## 1. Introduction to EJS

-EJS (Embedded JavaScript) is a simple templating language that lets you generate HTML markup with plain JavaScript.
-This tutorial will guide you through the basics of EJS and how to integrate it with an Express.js application.
+EJS is a templating language that enables you to create HTML templates with embedded JavaScript.
+It helps in dynamically generating HTML pages and is often used with Express.js to render views.

 ## 2. Setting Up the Environment